marco-souza/resume/RESUME.md

 - Develop the desktop app using Electron, React, and TypeScript.
 - Create API endpoints and services using Python, Django, Flask, and Golang.

-### Software Development Engineer II [@Amazon](https://amazon.com)
+### Software Development Engineer II - [@Amazon](https://amazon.com)

 > 1.5y – São Paulo, SP – Brazil

-- Architect, develop and maintain Amazon services to integrate worldwide systems to be compliant with Brazilian legislation
+- Design, develop, and maintain Amazon services to integrate worldwide systems to be compliant with Brazilian legislation
 - Create and maintain services in Java, Kotlin, Node.js, and Python
 - Create and maintain micro frontend applications using TypeScript, React,